How to enjoy two days in magnificent Montreal

 After checking out of your hotel and storing your bags until departure, begin your day with a classic Montréal-style bagel at Fairmount Bagel Bakery.
 For nearly one hundred years, Fairmount has provided locally-sourced, hand-rolled bagels for hungry residents and visitors in the know.
 Their bagels have even made it into space and been consumed by the astronauts aboard the International Space Station.

-Montreal has one of the largest green transportation networks in North America.
-Work off those carbs by renting one of the 5,000 Bixi bikes and for a sedate ride along the Lachine Canal.
-Or bike up the road to McGill University and Mont Royal.
+Or work off morning carbs by renting one of the 5,000 Bixi bikes and for a sedate ride along the Lachine Canal and up the road to McGill University and Mont Royal.
 This mini-mountain offers sweeping views of the city, lovely green spaces, Mount Joseph Oratory and Beaver Lake.

 Best Weekend in Montreal